sampoder/bart/README.md

 This project isn't going to waste.
 I'm using my electronics for future projects and keeping the structure as an ornament on my mantlepiece.

-At the end of the day, the most fun part of this project was showing it to friends.
-Thanks to everyone who said nice things about it and gave me good feedback!
+But at the end of the day, the most fun part of this project was showing it to friends and seeing them smile as it lit up.
+So thanks to everyone who said nice things about it and gave me helpful feedback!

 ## Sources